Approximating Minimum Cost Connectivity Orientation and Augmentation: Approximation Algorithm for -orientable subgraph

 Theorem~\ref{thm:orient} verifies that the following is a valid linear programming relaxation of the Minimum Cost $f$-Orientable Subgraph Problem: requiring all $x_e$ values integer provides an augmenting edge set $F$.

-We use the Ellipsoid Method \cite{groetschel81} to solve \eqref{lp}, by providing a separation oracle.
-Theorem~\ref{thm:orient} implies that the feasible region of \eqref{lp} is the projection of the feasible region of \eqref{lp:2} to the $x$-space.
-While \eqref{lp:2} still has an exponential number of constraints, it can be further reduced to a submodular flow problem \cite{frank96}.
-For the special $f$ representing $(k,\ell)$-edge-connectivity, we can decide this by $2|V|$ maximum flow computations.
+We use the Ellipsoid method \cite{groetschel81} to solve \eqref{lp}, by providing a separation oracle.
+Theorem~\ref{thm:orient} implies that the feasible region of \eqref{lp} is the projection of the feasible region of \eqref{lp:2} to the $x$-space\footnote{This follows due to a standard scaling argument.
+Let $x$ denote a feasible solution to \eqref{lp} and let $M$ be a large integer such that $M\cdot x$ is an integral vector.
+Applying Theorem~\ref{thm:orient} gives an orientation of the obtained multi-graph satisfying requirement function $M\cdot f$.
+Taking each oriented edge to a fraction of $\frac1M$, we obtain a fractional solution to \eqref{lp:2}.
+The other direction showing that for any $(x,y)$ that is feasible to \eqref{lp:2}, $x$ is feasible for \eqref{lp} follows from a simple counting.}.
+While \eqref{lp} still has an exponential number of constraints, it can be further reduced to a submodular flow problem \cite{frank96} which can be solved efficiently using the value oracle for function $f$.